brookinc/swift-linux-vagrant/README.md

 If you encounter any problems installing or running, feel free to submit an issue or (even better) a pull request. 😉

 ## How Do I Use It?
-- [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) enable you to create and run virtual machines on your computer.
+- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) enable you to create and run virtual machines on your computer.
 If you haven't used them before, you'll need to download and install those two programs first.
 (Like Swift itself, both are free and open-source.)
 - Once that's done, sync this repository to your machine, then navigate to the corresponding local directory in the terminal.
+- Install the [vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin by running: `vagrant plugin install vagrant-vbguest`.
 - Run `vagrant up` and wait a few minutes for the setup process to complete.
 - Use `vagrant ssh` to log in to your newly-provisioned virtual machine.
 - Within the virtual machine, your repo directory is accessible as `/vagrant`, so change to that directory by entering `cd /vagrant`.